smedrec/smart-logs/.qoder/repowiki/en/content/Server API/Server API.md

 - Updated alert property names from timestamp to created_at and acknowledgedBy to acknowledged_by
 - Added new section for Alert Management API with updated field mappings
 - Updated request/response examples to reflect new alert field names
+- Added new dedicated alerts service with API routes for alert management
+- Updated Alert Management API to reflect new service implementation and standardized handling
+- Added documentation for new alert statistics endpoint
+- Updated alert query parameters to include orderBy and sortOrder
+- Added dismiss alert functionality to Alert Management API
+- Updated alert schema to include createdAt instead of timestamp
+- Added new section sources for alerts.ts and graphql resolvers

 ## Table of Contents
 1. [Introduction](#introduction)